molecular/anyhedge-accountant/README.md

 ## general mode of operation

-given a configured list of payout addresses, this tool collects all transactions involving those addresses and checks wether or not they are anyhedge settlement transactions.
+given either a configured list of payout addresses or a directory with electron cash history export csv files, this tool collects all transactions involving those addresses and checks wether or not they are anyhedge settlement transactions.
 If so,
  * prefunding tx
  * funding tx
  * payout tx